dunglq3110/draw-final/README.md

 # Vector Shape Drawing Website

 This repository contains the code for a vector shape drawing website.
-This is a final IT project course that allows multiple users to draw and design vector shape art.
+This is a final IT project course that allows users to draw and design vector shape art.

 ## Reference